remix-run/remix/docs/tutorials/blog.md

 ## Dynamic Route Params

+**Note about dynamic route and V2 conventions** - Before starting this section you may want to review the docs regarding V2 changes to routing conventions in "[Preparing for V2](docs/en/1.15.0/pages/v2#file-system-route-convention)" documentation.
+There are new "future flags" contained in `remix.config.js` that are set to `true` by default for a new installation, causing dynamic routes as described in this tutorial to not work correctly.
+Specifically, look at the `v2_routeConvention: true` setting.
+The solution is to follow the new V2 routing conventions as they are described in the link above, or simply change this "future flag" to `false`, then following the tutorial as described - this is not a requirement going forward as it is only a convention, and it is up to the developer whether to adopt the new routing conventions for V2 as the V1 conventions will continue to work.

 Now let's make a route to actually view the post.
 We want these URLs to work:

 ```